Advertising

 Ad Exchanges: Final Thoughts

 An ad exchange is a connection between the publisher looking to sell impressions and an advertiser looking to buy impressions.
-While advertising exchanges were originally created to make it easier and more mutually beneficial to exchange ad impressions, there are safer and more transparent options for CTV/OTT advertisers to explore.
+While advertising exchanges were created to make it easier and more mutually beneficial to exchange ad impressions, there are safer and more transparent options for CTV/OTT advertisers to explore.